brendanjohnw/Customer-Footfall-Count/README.md

 - Visualize common routes taken by visitors to optimize advertisement and outlet placement

 ## Limitations
-Object tracking is not effiecient
+Object tracking is not efficient

 ## Future Directions
 If more time and computing power is available, more sophisticated deep learning techniques can be implemented to identify additional features captured by the camera.